Battle of the Atom: Plot

 Magik, who is also suspicious of the motives of these new X-Men, travels to the future along with O5 Beast and O5 Iceman.
-It is discovered that these "Future X-Men" are really the "Future Brotherhood", and motives are purely self-serving.
+It is discovered that these "Future X-Men" are in truth the "Future Brotherhood", their motives purely self-serving.
 This new Brotherhood was created when Alison Blaire, also known as the X-Man Dazzler, is elected president and quickly assassinated, with the identity of the assassin unrevealed.
 The true "Future X-Men" agree to travel back in time and confront the Brotherhood.

 Upon arriving at the X-mansion with O5 Jean, Scott and Angel, it is discovered that the O5 Beast and Iceman are in the future.
 The Brotherhood realizes that they will soon have to fight Cyclops's team and the true "Future X-Men", and accelerate their plans.
 It is revealed that the "Future Kitty Pryde" is really Raze, the shape shifting son of Mystique and Wolverine.
 They attack the original X-Men, including an incapacitated Wolverine.
 Raze is able to infiltrate Scott's team and capture O5 Iceman and Beast.

 The O5 X-Men are brought to Beast's time machine and an attempt is made to send them back in time.
 However, an unknown force prevents this process from being completed.
 As the other Brotherhood members are overwhelmed by the Uncanny X-Men and the Future X-Men, the surviving Brotherhood members flee to Cape Citadel, the site of the first battle between the O5 X-Men and Magneto.

 The Brotherhood attacks the military to attract the attention of S.H.I.E.L.D.
 The fully united force of the Uncanny X-Men, Wolverine's team of X-Men, and the "Future" X-Men arrive to stop them.
 Xorn is able to control the S.H.I.E.L.D. weapon systems on site and launch the government Sentinels, which were being created in secret.
 The X-Men defeat the government Sentinels, and turn their attention to Xorn.
 She is able to hold the combined forces off, but her powers overload and she explodes.

 The exact catastrophe that befalls the X-Men due to the O5's presence is not revealed.
 The Future X-Men return to their proper place in the timeline with their casualties.
 The whereabouts of the Brotherhood member Raze is unknown.
 The O5 X-Men, due to being nearly forced to go back in time, decide to leave the Jean Grey School and join the Uncanny X-Men.
 Kitty Pryde, disgusted that the modern X-Men tried to send the original five back by force, even hunting Cyclops and Jean down like criminals, quits and joins the O5 Team to continue to mentor them.